UKCloud/documentation/articles/azure/azs-how-create-load-balancer.md

 ## Create back-end servers

-In this section we will create a virtual network and two virtual machines which exist on this network.
+In this section we'll create a virtual network and two virtual machines which exist on this network.
 This will form the back-end pool of the load balancer.

 ### Create a virtual network